SEMI Outstanding EHS Achievement Award — Inspired by Akira Inoue

-The Akira Inoue Award was established by SEMI to recognize individuals in industry and academia, who have made significant contributions to the semiconductor industry and to society in the area of environment, health and safety.
+The SEMI Outstanding EHS Achievement Award established by SEMI to recognize individuals in industry and academia, who have made significant contributions to the semiconductor industry and to society in the area of environment, health and safety.
 The Award honors individuals who show outstanding leadership in influencing the industry's EHS performance, and individuals who are responsible for successful process, product or material innovations that improve the industry's EHS record.

 Akira Inoue – A Champion of EHS

 The award was inspired by the late Akira Inoue, past president and representative director of Tokyo Electron Limited and a former member of the SEMI Board of Directors.
 Akira Inoue was a champion of environmental protection and employee health and safety within the semiconductor industry.
 He encouraged semiconductor equipment and material suppliers, laboratories, chip manufacturers, related industry associations and government organizations to collaborate on EHS development.
 His efforts were instrumental in establishing the SEMI EHS Division.
 Mr. Inoue was an impassioned and articulate advocate of environmental responsibility and truly believed that it must permeate our industry.
 He felt that environmental health and safety issues should be considered for the long term, and that the current generation must not leave a tremendous bill to be paid in the future by our children and grandchildren.